kubecost/docs/alerts.md

 Common causes of misconfiguration include the following:

 * Unsupported csv filters: `spendChange` alerts accept `filter` as comma-separated values; other alert types do not.
 * Unsupported alert type: all alert type names are in camelCase.
-Check spelling and capitalization for all alert parameters
+Check spelling and capitalization for all alert parameters.
-* Unsupported aggregation parameters: see the [Allocation API ](https://docs.kubecost.com/apis/apis-overview/allocation)doc for details
+* Unsupported aggregation parameters: see the [Allocation API](/allocation.md) doc for details.